nmachine-io/doc-site/docs/concepts/concepts-root.md

 ## What is NMachine?

-As a quick and dirty mental placeholder, you can think of NMachine as the intersection of:
+For a rough mental placeholder, you can think of NMachine as the intersection of:
 - A Helm & Puppet wrapper
 - A Platform as Code SDK
 - A Kubernetes App-store
 - An application-specific Heroku

 **In wordier terms**, NMachine gives software publishers an SDK to build an application-specific platform for a Kubernetes application, where operational knowledge is digitized,